Skip to main content

 • monetization

-The game features a monetization model that does not include any micro-transactions or in-game purchases, providing a straightforward experience without additional costs.
+The game features a monetization model that is free from micro-transactions or in-game purchases, which has been positively noted by users.

-• “Worth noting - no micro-transactions or other in-game purchases.”
+• “It's worth noting that there are no microtransactions or other in-game purchases.”

 • character development

-The game features minimal character development and backstory, leading to lower ratings in this aspect.
-However, players appreciate the immersive environment and the opportunity for introspection, which enhances the overall experience despite the lack of character depth.
+Character development in the game is minimal, with few characters and limited backstory, leading to a lower rating in this aspect.
+However, players appreciate the immersive experience and the opportunity for introspection, which enhances the overall enjoyment of the game.

 • “There are very few characters with very little character development or backstory, so I can't give a very high rating here.”